dtolnay/rust-faq/README.md

 Thirdly, Rust's use of LLVM for code generation is a double-edged sword: while it enables Rust to have world-class runtime performance, LLVM is a large framework that is not focused on compile-time performance, particularly when working with poor-quality inputs.

-Finally, while Rust's preferred strategy of monomorphising generics (ala C++) produces fast code, it demands that significantly more code be generated than other translation strategies.
+Finally, while Rust's preferred strategy of monomorphizing generics (ala C++) produces fast code, it demands that significantly more code be generated than other translation strategies.
 Rust programmers can use trait objects to trade away this code bloat by using dynamic dispatch instead.

 ### Why are Rust's `HashMap`s slow?